Rude Dog and the Dweebs: Home media

-The series was distributed by New World Television, which was owned by Sun Sportswear, the makers of the "Rude Dog" toys.
-As a result, Sun Sportswear must give approval before any future home video releases of the series are made available.

-In the U.K., the series was released on VHS by Leisureview Video in 1990.
+In the UK, the series was released on VHS by Leisureview Video in 1990.

 Rude Dog and the Dweebs was also released on DVD around 2005.

 Reception

+The series received negative reviews.
 In 2014, listing it among 12 1980s cartoons that did not deserve remembrance, io9 characterized the series as "an animated atrocity", noting that the series appeared to glorify the "rudeness" that was the main character's defining characteristic.